Dates for Royal Ascot 2021

 There are a variety of places to eat, drink and bet - from the bookmakers in the betting ring to the totepool and betting shops in the main Grandstand.
 Customers in this area do not have access to the upper levels of the Grandstand.
 Unlike the race meetings outside of Royal Ascot, there is not the opportunity to upgrade your ticket.

-Other highlights of a Grandstand Admission ticket include:
+Other highlights of a Queen Anne Enclosure ticket include:

 - Over 1,000 free seats are available from which to view the racing

 - Big Screen TVs on the Plaza Lawn